ypark9/yopa.page/content/blog/2023-03-31-Trick-To-write-better-TypeScript-1.md

 Mapped types can help you create more versatile and maintainable TypeScript code by reducing duplication and allowing for easy transformation of existing types.

-P.S.
-Can you identify the TypeScript utility type that actually accomplishes this?
-(Special thanks to my coworker [@thomasnotfound](https://how.wtf) for bringing this to my attention.)
+for bringing this to my attention.)
-Cheer! 🍺